jlonardi/db-image-gallery/README.md

 Dropbox image gallery is an application that displays the image contet of the Dropbox Camera Uploads folder.
 The application is ment to be a self education technology test and playgroid.
 The test subject is how the Dropbox API can be used and what it's limitations are when it is used as an image API.

+The running version of the application can be found here https://db-gallery-demo.herokuapp.com.

 ### Version
 0.0.1